lijinke666/react-message/README.md

 # rc-message
-a react notice ui component
+a message notice ui component for react

 ## Installation
 ```